 Recovery and Spirituality

-Many people know I’m a person in recovery from alcoholism, and some know that began more than thirty-one years ago.
+Many people know I’m a person in recovery from alcoholism, and some know that began more than thirty-three years ago.
 Yes, that's a very long time without a drink.
 I’d love to claim credit except had it not been for a host of people who assisted me, I’d be just like countless others who never overcome their addictions.
 The best estimate I’ve seen suggests that only one in every six people with active addiction will experience long-term recovery.

 I’d be happy to report I’m exceptional or a prodigy, yet the more I’ve examined the data and the world of recovery, the more I appreciate my good fortune.
 I cannot honestly claim credit.